jrturton/ButtonInsets/README.md

 Whilst writing it I decided it would be a nice and simple introduction (for me!) to Reactive Cocoa, at least the UI binding parts of it.

-To enable Reactive Cocoa, you need to install it via Cocoapods to the project (the podfile is included) then uncomment the following line in the prefix.pch file:
+To enable Reactive Cocoa, you need to install it via Cocoapods to the project (the podfile is included).

+How to install Cocoapods - http://guides.cocoapods.org/using/getting-started.html
+Once you have installed Cocoapods, navigate to the project in the Terminal and run 'pod install'.
+If you have problems installing Reactive Cocoa check StackOverFlow

+Then uncomment the following line in the prefix.pch file:

     // Comment or uncomment this line to use the RAC functionality.
     //#define USE_RAC